 Richard became a Trustee in 2011.

-Wes qualified as a social worker in 1971, and worked in local authority Social Services Departments in Hertfordshire, Bedfordshire and Luton, where he was Head of Children's Services from 1997 to 2004, when he joined the NSPCC as UK Director of Services for Children.
+Wes qualified as a social worker in 1971 and worked in local authority Social Services Departments in Hertfordshire, Bedfordshire and Luton, where he was Head of Children's Services from 1997 to 2004, when he joined the NSPCC as UK Director of Services for Children.
 Wes has worked in just about every area of social work including residential and day care, all age groups and many forms of disability.
-Wes retired from full time work in 2011 but works part time and chairs the Hertfordshire Adoption Panel and the Birmingham Panel of the Independent Review Mechanism, reviewing adoption and fostering cases.
+Wes retired from full time work in 2011 but works part time and chairs the Hertfordshire Adoption Panel and the Board at PACT (the Oxford Diocesan Adoption Society).
 Wes is also a Trustee of the Children's Society and Chair of his local Parish Council of Husborne Crawley in Bedfordshire.
 Wes became a Trustee in 2013.

 Andy is the CEO of Cambridge Policy Consultants Ltd (CPC), a highly respected research organisation with a diverse client group.
 He has also worked with numerous governmental bodies and local authorities throughout the UK.